Statement on Cookies and Tracking Technologies

-Cookies – Small text files (typically made up of letters and numbers) placed in the memory of your browser or device when you visit a website or view a message.
+Cookies – Are small text files (typically made up of letters and numbers) placed in the memory of your browser or device when you visit a website or view a message.
 Cookies allow a website to recognize a particular device or browser.
 There are several types of cookies:

 Web beacons – Small graphic images (also known as “pixel tags” or “clear GIFs”) that may be included on our sites, services, applications, messaging, and tools, that typically work in conjunction with cookies to identify our users and user behavior.

-Similar technologies – Technologies that store information in your browser or device utilizing local shared objects or local storage, such as flash cookies, HTML 5 cookies, and other web application software methods.
+Similar technologies – Technologies that store information in your browser or device utilizing local shared objects or local storage and other web application software methods.
 These technologies can operate across all of your browsers, and in some instances may not be fully managed by your browser and may require management directly through your installed applications or device.
 We do not use these technologies for storing information to target advertising to you on or off our sites.

 We may use the terms “cookies” or “similar technologies” interchangeably in our policies to refer to all technologies that we may use to store data in your browser or device or that collect information or help us identify you in the manner described above.

-Our uses of such technologies fall into the following general categories:
+Our uses of cookies fall into the following general categories:

-Any personal information that we collect and store through use of these technologies for categories 2 through 4 above are based on your consent, obtained through a conspicuous disclosure on our website during your first visit.
+Depending on where you are located, we may require your consent for personal information that we collect, store, and share through use of these technologies for categories 2 through 4, obtained through a conspicuous disclosure on our website during your first visit.
 You can withdraw this consent through your browser settings as explained below.

-We may work with third-party companies, commonly known as service providers, who are authorized to place third-party cookies, web beacons, or similar technologies for storing information on our sites or in our services, applications, and tools with our permission.
+We may work with third-party companies, commonly known as service providers, who are authorized to place third-party cookies, web beacons, or similar technologies for storing information on our sites or in our services, applications, and tools.
 These service providers help us to provide you with a better, faster, and safer experience.

-With the exception of the use of such technologies by our service providers or other authorized third-parties, we do not permit any third-party content on sites (such as item listings, member-to-member communications, classified listings, comments, reviews, etc.) to include or utilize any cookies, web beacons, local storage, or similar technologies for tracking purposes or to collect your personal information.
+With the exception of the use of such technologies by our service providers or other authorized third parties, we do not permit any third-party content on sites.
 If you believe a listing or other third-party content might be collecting personal information or using tracking technologies on one of our sites, please report it to email@example.com.

 We may use third parties, such as advertising networks and exchanges, to allow us to serve you advertisements.
 These third-party ad networks and exchange providers may use third-party cookies, web beacons, or similar technologies to collect information about your visit to our site and elsewhere on the Internet.
-They may also collect your device identifier, IP address, or identifier for advertising (IDFA).
+They may also collect your device identifier, IP address, or identifier for advertising.
 The information that these third parties collect may be used to provide you with more relevant advertising on our sites or elsewhere on the web.
-Third party cookies are covered by the third-parties’ privacy policies.
+Third party cookies are covered by the third parties’ privacy policies.

 For more information on third-party advertising-related cookies, interest-based advertising, and how to opt-out of that practice by companies participating in industry self-regulation, please visit the relevant website below based on your country of origin: